Okay so today, I am going to show you how to Zip files using your Android device.

 Here, you’ll get Android phone reviews, games, apps, tips and tricks and recommendations.

 If this sounds like something you’re interested in, make sure you subscribe so you can get notified whenever I publish a new post.

-With that being said, let’s get to today’s topic: ZIPPING FILES ON ANDROID.
+With that being said, let’s get to today’s topic: ZIPPING AND UNZIPPING FILES ON ANDROID.

 In order to zip files on Android, the first app I’m going to recommend is RAR.
 It is free and it’s the only app I use (after testing several apps) for any form of file compression on my Android device.